Last updated February 2021

 3. Children and young adult data

+a.
 When we know a supporter or beneficiary is under 18 we will always seek consent from the parent or guardian before storing and using personal information.
 In these circumstances any communications will be directed to the parent or guardian unless we have had their express permission to address any communication to the child or young adult, for example a thank you letter for their support if they have raised funds for the charity or personally written to us in a way that requires a response.

 4. How we use your personal data

+a.
 We use the personal information collected to help us achieve our charitable objects, deliver support services to patients and their families, create great relationships and tailor our communications with our supporters and beneficiaries, and to meet our legal, statutory or regulatory obligations.

+b.
 This is for a number of purposes, including:

 - to provide you with services, products or information you have requested or which may be of interest to you;